-The phenomenon called Person-Case Constraint has been observed mostly in ditransitive constructions of languages that have weak or clitic pronouns, or rich agreement (Bonet 1991; 2007, Albizu 1997, Béjar & Rezac 2003; 2009, Rezac 2008; 2011, Nevins 2007; 2011, Anagnostopoulou 2003; 2008, etc.).
+The Person-Case Constraint, a version of which we attested in Eastern Mansi and Hungarian, was first observed in ditransitive constructions of languages that have weak or clitic pronouns, or rich agreement (Bonet 1991, 2007; Albizu 1997; Béjar & Rezac 2003, 2009; Rezac 2008, 2011; Nevins 2007; Anagnostopoulou 2003, 2008, etc.).
 It requires that the direct object should not be higher ranked in the animacy hierarchy than the indirect object.
 E.g.

-(37) a.
+(36) a.
 On me le montrera.

-one me.DAT it.ACC show.FUT.3SG

-'They will show it to me.'
+(French) one me.DAT it.ACC show.FUT.3SG 'They will show it to me.'

-b.On me lui montrera.9
+b.
+On me lui montrera.9

-one me.ACC him.DAT show.FUT.3SG 'They will show me to him.
+one me.ACC him.DAT show.FUT.3SG

+'They will show me to him.

 The strong version of the Person-Case Constraint requires direct objects to be 3rd person.
-The weak Person-Case Constraint allows 1st person-2nd person and 2nd person-1st person dative-accusative combinations, as well.10 The ultra-strong version allows a 2nd person accusative clitic in the company of a 1st person dative clitic, but rules out a 1st person accusative clitic in the company of a 2nd person dative clitic (Nevins 2007).
+The weak Person-Case Constraint allows 1st person-2nd person and 2nd person-1st person dative-accusative combinations, as well.
+The ultra-strong version allows a 2nd person accusative clitic in the company of a 1st person dative clitic, but rules out a 1st person accusative clitic in the company of a 2nd person dative clitic (Nevins 2007).

 Some of the explanations of the Person-Case Constraint, e.g., Bonet (1991), analyze it as a morphological constraint.
 According to Bonet (1991), both the constraint ruling out dative + accusative clitic combinations where the accusative is other than third person, and the repair strategies deleting the violating features are morphological.
-She discusses three types of repair: (i) replacing the dative clitic with a strong pronoun: (French)
+She discusses three types of repair: (i) replacing the dative clitic with a strong pronoun: